Panasonic LX10 versus Canon G7 X Mark II

 |Panasonic ZS100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.5||559||70|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the LX10 provides a higher video resolution than the G7X Mark II.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The LX10 and the G7X Mark II are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The following table reports on some other key feature differences and similarities of the Panasonic LX10, the Canon G7 X Mark II, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Panasonic LX10 and Canon G7 X Mark II along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Panasonic LX10 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||10.0||12.1||YES|